Ohanabatake Station: Platforms

-Adjacent stations

 History

 Ohanabatake Station opened on 27 September 1917.
 From 1 April 2009, "Shibazakura" was added in parentheses to the station name, indicating the station's closeness to the nearby Hitsujiyama Park, which is a popular sightseeing destination in early summer when the moss phlox (shibazakura) blooms.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 2662 passengers daily.